nxp-auto-linux/ipc-shm/sample_multi_instance/README.rst

 Running the application
 =======================
-1. If sample was built manually, copy ipc-shm-dev.ko and ipc-shm-sample_multi-instance.ko in rootfs
+1. If sample was built manually, copy ipc-shm-dev.ko and ipc-shm-sample_multi_instance.ko in rootfs

 2. Boot Linux: see section "How to boot" from Auto Linux BSP user manual.